sebas0122/course-mngr/docs/README.md

 - Type safety features
 - Common patterns and best practices

-### CHANGELOG.md
-Version history and release notes:
-- What's new in each version
-- Breaking changes
-- Migration guides
-- Future plans and roadmap

 ### .env.example
 Template for environment configuration:
 - Supabase URL and key placeholders